-Maple Syrup contains large amounts of natural minerals such as magnesium, potassium, manganese, and calcium.
-It is also a natural source of beneficial antioxidants, just like bananas and broccoli.
+We all know that Vermont maple syrup tastes good, but did you know that maple syrup is also good for you?
+Maple Syrup contains a large amount of natural minerals such as magnesium, potassium, manganese, and calcium.
+It’s also a natural source of beneficial antioxidants, just like bananas and broccoli.